kili/help.kili.io/content/import_keypair.md

-Title: Importing key Pairs
+Title: Importing keypairs
 Date: 2014-04-16 14:00
 Tags: instances, launching, how to
-Slug: import_key_pair
+Slug: import_keypair
 Author: James Nzomo
-Summary: A "how to" on Importing a key pair
+Summary: A "how to" on Importing a keypair

 ####INTRO

-Key Pairs are how you login to your instance after it is launched.
+Keypairs are how you login to your instance after it is launched.

 ####Pre-requisites:-